Last updated: 25 May 2023

 Seek legal advice immediately.

 There may be a number of ways in which to address the issue.
-A good lawyer will be able to advise you about your options, so that you are able to embark on a course of action which is most likely to lead to a positive outcome.
+A good lawyer will be able to advise you about your options so that you are able to embark on a course of action that is most likely to lead to a positive outcome.

 How do I collect overdue design fees from clients?

 Your Graphic Design Agreement will clarify when and how clients must pay.
-Penalties might be imposed for overdue payment, such as interest charges or late fees.
+Penalties might be imposed for overdue payments, such as interest charges or late fees.

 If the client’s failure to pay is a breach of the terms of the Agreement, then you may follow any dispute resolution procedures set out in the Agreement or lodge a Letter of Demand with the client.

 As a final step, you may need to sue the client for breach of contract.
 As with any of these matters, you will stand a far better chance of achieving a positive outcome if you seek legal advice early.

 Can I sub-contract out a graphic design or infographic to another freelancer?

 Possibly.
 This will depend on whether it is permitted under the terms of your Graphic Design Agreement between you and your client.